open-quantum-safe/boringssl/README.md

 In another terminal window, you can run a TLS client requesting one of the supported ciphersuites (`<KEX>` = one of the quantum-safe or hybrid key exchange algorithms listed in the [Supported Algorithms](#supported-algorithms) section above):

 	tool/bssl s_client -curves oqs_<KEX> -connect localhost:4433

+## API Stability

+As previously noted, the BoringSSL project does not guarantee API or ABI stability; this fork is maintained primarily to enable the use of quantum-safe cryptography in the [Chromium](https://www.chromium.org/) and [quiche](https://github.com/cloudflare/quiche) projects, both of which rely on BoringSSL's TLS implementation.

+This fork is currently based on commit hash `d041f11134951ea34c549032d20d041112697e4c`.
+If we do decide to update, we will do so to the most recent BoringSSL commit that is supported by the desired commits at which we would like Chromium and quiche to be.
+We consequently also cannot guarantee API or ABI stability for this fork.

 ## Team